 So you’re wondering how to go about visiting Chernobyl? or Is Chernobyl safe?
 Well, you’re in the right place.
 This guide was painstakingly put together by myself after our visit over Christmas last year.
 If you like the article and are considering visiting please consider sharing it by using the buttons below.
-We also have amazing guides on Nazare, Grindelwald and more here.
+We also have amazing guides on Nazare Portugal, Grindelwald Switzerland and see Cultured Kiwi homepage.

 To this day, the disaster at Chernobyl on the 26 April 1986 is one of the worst nuclear disasters the world has ever seen.
 A combination of factors during a late night stress test of the reactor resulted in an intense explosion.
 An open-air graphite fire burned for 9 days spreading radioactive material across 13 European countries (162,000 square kilometres).